 All incoming freshman are automatically enrolled into C@CM Early Access over the summer before they begin attending CMU.
 These students can choose whether to begin/complete C@CM coursework early or if they want to wait until the semester begins.
 Other students (or students interested in Early Access over winter break) must register via Student Information Online (SIO) for an upcoming Mini section.
 After auto-enrollment/registering, the student will receive an invitation to participate in the C@CM Canvas course.
-From there, the student will follow the C@CM Canvas instructions to access the Online Learning Initiative (OLI), where the course is housed.
+From there, the student will follow the C@CM Canvas instructions to access the Open Learning Initiative (OLI), where the course is housed.

 If you still have questions about Early Access, please email email@example.com.

 What should I do if I don't see my C@CM Canvas course?

 If you have officially registered properly, the C@CM Canvas course should appear after 24 hours.
 If the course does not appear in Canvas, first confirm that you are registered by viewing your course schedule on Student Information Online (SIO) and that 24 hours have passed since you enrolled.